anwarmamat/cmsc330spring2024/notes.md

 let message = "Hello world";;
 (printf "%s\n" message)
 ```
-The first line includes the built-in library for printing, which provides functions similar to fprintf and printf from stdlib in C. The next two lines define a constant named message, and then call the printf function with a format string (where %s means "format as string"), and the constant message we defined on the line before.
+The first line includes the built-in library for printing, which provides functions similar to `fprintf` and `printf` from `stdlib` in `C`.
+The next two lines define a constant named message, and then call the `printf` function with a format string (where `%s` means "format as string"), and the constant message we defined on the line before.

 To compile and run
 ```ocaml